 “Treatment of heartworm disease is expensive and potentially dangerous,” explains Dr. Mark Stickney, clinical assistant professor at the Texas A&M College of Veterinary Medicine & Biomedical Sciences.
 “There are numerous side effects to treatments, for example the patient can develop blood clots.
 The best option is to take preventative measures and develop a monthly heartworm preventative schedule to give to your pets.”

-The West Nile virus is another disease that is common among animals.
+The West Nile virus is another mosquito borne illness that is common among animals.
 It is spread when a mosquito bites a bird infected with the virus and then in turn bites another individual to spread the disease.
 It first appeared in the United States in New York City in 1999.
 Since then, it has spread throughout the United States.
 Horses are the most commonly affected animals.
 Humans and dogs are also affected but on much rarer occasions.

 “The symptoms of the West Nile virus are similar in horses and humans,” notes Stickney.
 “Both victims develop neurologic symptoms that include stumbling, seizures, and inability to use limbs.
 When dogs are exposed to the virus their body normally does not show any outward reactions because their body usually fights it off.
 When they do develop the disease, dogs also show neurological signs.”